 Housing Discrimination: FAQs

-Saving up enough money to pay the deposit and first month's rent for an apartment -- not to mention utilities and other necessities -- can be a monumental task.
-But when housing discrimination comes into play, such a basic human need as shelter can be nearly impossible to obtain.
+Saving up enough money to pay the deposit and first month's rent for an apartment takes a lot of work.
+When housing discrimination comes into play, such a basic human need as shelter can be nearly impossible to get.
 Below are answers to some of the most frequently asked questions about housing discrimination.

 What type of housing discrimination is illegal when it comes to property rentals?

-The federal Fair Housing Act, the Fair Housing Amendment Acts (42 U.S. Code 3601-3619, 3631), and many state and local laws prohibit a landlord from selecting tenants based on certain protected criteria.
+The federal Fair Housing Act, the Fair Housing Amendment Acts (42 U.S. Code 3601-3619, 3631), and many state laws and local laws prohibit a landlord from selecting tenants based on specific protected criteria.
 A landlord may not refuse to rent to a tenant for the following reasons:

 - Race or color